Sean Fitzpatrick on the one that got away: Rugby World Cup final 1995

 "It changed a nation and I feel privileged to have been a part of it.
 In terms of sport uniting people, that is probably one of the greatest events.

-"Francois Pienaar did a phenomenal job and continues to in that space, and the great man, if not the greatest man I've ever met, Nelson Mandela, the power that he brought into that stadium on June 25, I had never experienced anything like it.
+"Francois Pienaar did a phenomenal job and continues to in that space, and as for the great man - if not the greatest man I've ever met - Nelson Mandela - the power that he brought into that stadium on June 25, I'd never experienced anything like it.

 They had earlier put 48 points past Scotland in their quarter-final, while Ireland and Wales were also destroyed during the pool stages, conceding 43 and 34 points respectively.
 The All Blacks also put a remarkable 145 points past Japan - still the most points recorded in a World Cup Test.